 Prerequisite: MATH 1401 with a grade of C or better, or equivalent.

-Intended for students majoring in engineering, sciences, or mathematics.
-Topics include first and second order differential equations, existence and uniqueness of solutions, systems of linear differential equations, undetermined coefficients, variation of parameters, Laplace transforms, and numerical approximation of solutions.
+Intended for students in the areas of engineering, sciences, or mathematics.
+Topics include first and second order differential equations; existence and uniqueness of solutions; systems of linear equations; undetermined coefficients; variation of parameters; Laplace transforms; and numerical approximation of solutions.
+This course serves these students with both practical applications of mathematics and as a bridge between lower-level mathematics courses and higher-level (often more theoretical) mathematical courses.
 (CR-spr)